-Early in 2015 and again in August of 2016, GO Transit added an additional two trains, one morning and one afternoon, Monday to Friday on our Milton Line.
+In each of the last three years, GO Transit has added an additional two trains, one morning and one afternoon, Monday to Friday on our Milton Line.
 The new trains stop at every station: Milton, Lisgar, Meadowvale, Streetsville, Erindale, Cooksville, Dixie, Kipling, and Union.

 The new morning trains cover the early and late departure times.
-The new evening trains leave Union Station also early (3:40 p.m.) and later in the afternoon.
+A new evening train leaves Union Station early (3:40 p.m.) and later in the afternoon.
 Consult the most recent schedule for GO train times on the Milton line.
 Some trips on GO Bus Routes may also change.
 Be sure to check the Schedule Changes page at www.gotransit.com for more information.
 If you are a daily GO train user, be sure to pick up a current schedule.

 The new trains on the Milton Line have helped students, shoppers, and people who have appointments that don’t require a full day in Toronto.
 Ontario has more than doubled GO train capacity in the past 11 years.
 However, we desperately need the planned capacity expansion in the form of two new tracks on the Milton Line for GO Transit to offer all-day, two-way train service.
 CP Rail needs to get serious and speak with Metrolinx.
 The federal government has a role to play in helping fund this vital transit infrastructure link for us in northwest Mississauga.
 Ontario has put its money to work with this latest service improvement for residents of Lisgar, Meadowvale and Streetsville.